adamw/website/content/blog/2013-04-25-macwire-0-2-scopes-are-simple.md

     }</p></div>
     ";}
 categories:
-  - CDI
-  - Dependency Injection
-  - DSL
-  - Framework
-  - Java
-  - Languages
-  - Library
-  - Macros
-  - MacWire
-  - Modularity
-  - Object oriented
-  - Scala
+  - dependency injection
-  - testing
+  - metaprogramming
-  - Uncategorized
+  - macwire
-  - Weld
+  - scala

 ---
 _[MacWire][1] generates new instance creation code of given classes, using values in the enclosing type for constructor parameters, with the help of Scala Macros.
 DI container replacement._